Ten Types of Sex Addiction in "Don't Call It Love"

 3. Anonymous sex

 The other side of the paying-for-sex transaction is receiving money or drugs for sex or using sex as a business.
 For these individuals, sex is treated as a commodity, rather than a personal experience.
-Whether the person trading sex feels empowered by charging a fee for sexual services, or whether they feel financially desperate, dependent on drugs or believe trading sex is necessary for their means of survival, trading sex can diminish emotional connections to sex.
+Whether the person trading sex feels empowered by charging a fee for sexual services, or whether they feel financially desperate, dependent on drugs or believe trading sex is necessary for their means of survival, trading sex can diminish emotional connections to sex.6.
+Voyeuristic sex

 Voyeuristic sex is focused on observing other people engaged in sexual activity, rather than engaging in sexual contact yourself.
 This can involve getting sexually aroused using pornographic pictures in books, magazines, the computer, pornographic films, peep-shows or secretly observing other people when they might be naked or having sex.
 Voyeurism tends to be combined with excessive masturbation, even to the point of injury.
-As the voyeur is engaging in solitary activities, rather than connecting with the object of their desire, and exploiting the other person or people without their knowledge, intimacy and love are not an option.
+As the voyeur is engaging in solitary activities, rather than connecting with the object of their desire, and exploiting the other person or people without their knowledge, intimacy and love are not an option.7.
+Exhibitionistic sex

 Exhibitionist includes flashing sexual parts of the body in public, sometimes while wearing clothes designed to expose.
 Posing for pornographic pictures or films, or having sex where others can see are also forms of exhibitionism.
-Exhibitionism can override genuine loving connections because the excitement comes from the reaction -- typically of shock or disapproval -- of the audience, not from the sexual contact with your partner.
+Exhibitionism can override genuine loving connections because the excitement comes from the reaction -- typically of shock or disapproval -- of the audience, not from the sexual contact with your partner.8.
+Intrusive sex

 Intrusive sex involves touching others in a sexual way -- such as touching their penis, vulva, buttocks or breasts -- without permission.
 Intrusive sex may involve the use of a position of power or authority, such as the role of priest, parent or teacher, to sexually exploit another person.
-Because intrusive sex is by it's nature exploitative, making it impossible to form the basis for trust or love, although victims may experience feelings of loyalty towards authority figures that they misconstrue as love.
+Because intrusive sex is by it's nature exploitative, making it impossible to form the basis for trust or love, although victims may experience feelings of loyalty towards authority figures that they misconstrue as love.9.
+Pain exchange

 The giving or receiving of pain, also known as sadomasochism or S&M, is a type of sexually addictive behavior in which pain is associated with sexual pleasure.
 There is a blatant imbalance of power between the giver and the receiver, although both partners may be consenting.
 As with intrusive sex, victims may perceive their feelings towards their torturer as loving, but there is no genuine trust or intimacy when a relationship is based on hurting one another.